ManimCommunity/manim/docs/source/contributing/internationalization.rst

 ============

 .. important::
-   Keep in mind that manim is still work in progress.
-Tutorials and Documentation will still change in the future.
-When a developer changes things in the manim repository, he/she will not check for translations.
-This means, that a part of the translations will become obsolete and lost over time.
-Indeed, improving and changing the English tutorials and documentation is still very much encouraged.
+   Keep in mind that Manim is still a work in progress.
+   Tutorials and Documentation are always subject to change.
+   When a developer implements a new feature, they are not forced to respect any translations.
+   This means that parts of the translation might become outdated over time.

+   That being said, improving the documentation and making it more accessible is still highly encouraged.
+   And even if your work gets outdated and requires change, you or someone else can simply adjust the translation.
+   Your efforts are not in vail!

 Voting